Turbonalle/RandomNumberGenerator/README.md

 ###

 <p align="left">Had a couple school projects where we had to sort numbers.
 Finding an appropriate online number generator was always a hazzle, having to choose amount of columns, not knowing if newlines'd be included or not.
-Therefore I decided to create my own simple number generator where every number will be separated by a space (no newlines).</p>
+Therefore I decided to create my own simple number generator, for anyone who's not a shell scripting wizard, where every number will be separated by a space (no newlines).</p>

 ###